fabacab/wp-pgp-encrypted-emails/readme.txt

 * PHP version 5.4 or later.
 * S/MIME support requires the [OpenSSL PHP extension](https://secure.php.net/manual/book.openssl.php).
 (This is almost certainly already installed for you.)

-The plugin will automatically de-activate itself, or certain features, if these requirements are not met.
-If you do not see a given feature, ensure your server (and your web hosting provider) meet the above requirements!
+The plugin will automatically de-activate itself, or automatically disable certain features, if these requirements are not met.
+If you do not see a given feature in the user interface, ensure your server (and your web hosting provider) meet the above requirements!

 WP PGP Encrypted Emails can also be installed manually by following these instructions: